Submissions

 • The manuscript meets the Quality Criteria established by Psicoperspectivas.

-• The manuscript reports a research study and therefore is organized according to APA Standards 7th edition (2020).
+• The manuscript reports a research study and therefore is organized according to APA Standards 7th edition (2020; according to the example available in https://apastyle.apa.org/style-grammar-guidelines/paper-format/professional-paper-annotated.docx).
 Except in the case of a Literature Review or a Systematization of Intervention.

 • The manuscript is original, has not been previously published -all or in parts- in any medium or simultaneously submitted for review in another publication.